2017-2018 Executive Board Officers

 Mitch Ozawa is a Senior Vice President and Senior Client Manager for Bank of America Merrill Lynch.
 In this role, he serves as the bank’s primary relationship manager for for-profit and not-for-profit healthcare entities located in Southern California.
 Mitch has served on the MBEF Board since 2009.
 Mitch and his wife Ann have three children, Hayden (MCHS grad), Camryn (RHP grad) and Chasen (MCHS).
 Mitch has a BS in Business Administration (Finance) from Cal.
 State University Long Beach and an MBA from USC.
 Mitch also serves on the Board of Trustees for Rolling Hills Prep, served on the Meadows PTA for 7 years, served on School Site Council for Meadows from 2007-2009, and served on the Advisory Board for the Skechers Pier-to-Pier Friendship Walk from 2010-2012.

-Joni Ramallo: Joni moved to California from Oahu to attend USC where she graduated with a degree in Accounting.
+Joni Ramallo, Secretary: Joni moved to California from Oahu to attend USC where she graduated with a degree in Accounting.
 She has over 12 years of experience in financial accounting, with several years as a CPA at Deloitte & Touche and as a Financial Accountant with William Morris Agency.

 As a parent of two students in our district, Joni has developed a passion for strengthening our local public schools.
 At Grand View, she led the Student Directory and Student Store, and served as the PTA Financial Secretary.
 She currently serves as the MBMS PTA Financial Secretary and has been on the MBEF Board of Directors since 2013 as Treasurer.
 In her spare time she enjoys Traveling with her family, sewing, cooking, reading, running, yoga and dance.

-Dan Rogoff is the Secretary of MBEF and serves on the Grant Committee and the Nominating Committee.
+Dan Rogoff is the Vice President of MBEF and serves on the Grant Committee and the Nominating Committee.
 Dan is the Associate General Counsel of March Vision Care.
 He is a graduate of the University of California at Santa Barbara and received his J.D. from the University of California at Berkeley School of Law (Boalt Hall).
-Dan and his wife, Robyn, have two children: Cate (Pacific) and Charlie (Pacific).
+Dan and his wife, Robyn, have two children: Cate (MBMS) and Charlie (Pacific).

 Jeff Serota is originally from Long Island, New York, Jeff moved to Manhattan Beach in the early 1990s.
 Jeff recently retired from Senior Partner at the Ares Private Equity Group, where he specialized in providing investment banking services to financial sponsor clients of the firm.
 Prior to his work with Ares Private Equity Group, Jeff worked at Dabney/Resnick Inc., a boutique investment bank, and specialized in merchant banking and capital raising activities for middle-market companies.
 Jeff graduated magna cum laude with a BS in Economics from the University of Pennsylvania’s Wharton School of Business and received an MBA from UCLA’s Anderson School of Management.
 He and his wife, Peir, have two children at Grand View elementary, where both are active volunteers.
 He joined the board of the MBEF and the MBEF Endowment Fund in June 2013, and is looking forward to giving back to the city that has provided so many happy memories.
 He will lend his considerable expertise and knowledge to the further development of the highly successful “public/private partnership” that supports education excellence in our community.